rohitmusti/rohitmusti.github.io/blog/debate-vs-collaboration.md

 I want to make sure I'm exercising all of the muscles relevant to each design to make sure I stay sharp and am growing in my own skills.
 Items 2 and 3 and new to my checklist after this experience and they come from my values of trust, respect, and continuous learning.

+Debate has a valuable place in design reviews: it challenges our assumptions and strengthens ideas.
+But when we lose sight of higher goals like collaboration and alignment, debate can easily become discouraging, especially for engineers who are still building confidence.
+Debate is useful only when it leads us toward better ideas together and collaboration often gets us there faster.

 This experience reminded me that the best engineers don't argue me into correctness; they guide me toward understanding.
 That’s the kind of engineer I want to be: someone who leaves others better and systems faster.